G minor

 G minor is a minor scale based on G, consisting of the pitches G, A, B♭, C, D, E♭, and F. Its key signature has two flats.
 Its relative major is B-flat major and its parallel major is G major.

 The G natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The G harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of G minor are: